Chapter 18 – Home Sweet Home

 “You’re right.
 I don’t and never will.
 I just told you he was a threat to the club and your grandson and still you have the nerve to sit there and cry over that SON OF A BITCH!”
 Jax said as he punched at his mother’s coffee table.

 “You didn’t even ask what he did or how he was a threat!”
-Jax came to his feet and put his cigarette out.
+Jax came to his feet then put his cigarette out.

 “Jax wait!”
 His mother called as he was headed for the door.

-Gemma darted after him and placed her hands on his chest, stopping him.
+Gemma darted after him then placed her hands on his chest, stopping him.

 “I’m sorry.
 It was the shock of it.
 I didn’t expect…”